2000 Phoenix Mercury season

 The 2000 WNBA season was the fourth season for the Phoenix Mercury.
-They made the playoffs for the first time in two years, but were swept in the first round to the Los Angeles Sparks.
+They made the playoffs for the first time in two years but were swept in the first round to the Los Angeles Sparks.
 It was the last time Phoenix were in the playoffs until the 2007 season.

-Offseason

-Edna Campbell and Toni Foster were both picked up by the Seattle Storm in the 2000 WNBA Expansion Draft.
+Transactions

+Seattle Storm expansion draft

+The following players were selected in the Seattle Storm expansion draft from the Phoenix Mercury: